-Another thing to consider is the functionality of the meditation chair, that is, should it be portable and foldable or stationary and set in a specific corner in your home.
+Another thing to consider is the functionality of the meditation chair, that is, should it be portable and foldable or stationary and set in a specific corner in the home.
 Both options are available, sometimes without having to be mutually exclusive.

 Another aspect of functionality is whether the chair is adjustable and flexible to hold different sizes, postures and positions, while some hold one or two positions other can hold up to 14.

 Style and theme